Natural History Museum travel guide

 All Vacations in Nuremberg

 For the ultimate luxury stay near Natural History Museum, the 5-star Sheraton Carlton Nuernberg is a top choice, nestled just 0.5 miles (0.9 km) from Natural History Museum.
-With an impressive average rating of 11,671 out of 5 stars from 4 reviews, this remarkable hotel promises an unforgettable stay with rates starting at 228 EUR per night.
+Expect world-class service, spacious rooms with high-end furnishings, gourmet dining options, and a concierge ready to cater to your every need.
+This hotel promises an unforgettable stay, with rates starting at 143 EUR per night.

 Find